iwahbe/jsonian/README.md

 By default, this function is bound to `C-x C-e`.

+#### jsonian-find

+Provide an interactive completion interface for selecting an element in the buffer.
+When the element is selected, jump to that point in the buffer.

 #### jsonian-enable-flycheck

 Enable ‘jsonian-mode’ for all checkers where ‘json-mode’ is enabled.